ScottyLabs/crashcourse/_talks/progressive-web-apps.md

 Progressive Web Apps are user experiences that have the reach of the web, and are:

--__Reliable__ - Load instantly and never show the downasaur, even in uncertain network conditions.
+- __Reliable__ - Load instantly and never show the downasaur, even in uncertain network conditions.
--__Fast__ - Respond quickly to user interactions with silky smooth animations and no janky scrolling.
+- __Fast__ - Respond quickly to user interactions with silky smooth animations and no janky scrolling.
--__Engaging__ - Feel like a natural app on the device, with an immersive user experience.
+- __Engaging__ - Feel like a natural app on the device, with an immersive user experience.

 This new level of quality allows Progressive Web Apps to earn a place on the user's home screen.